Warbo/chriswarbo-net/essays/nixos/developing_on_nixos.md

 `default.nix` to ensure that it will *always* be available whenever our software is used.

+## Continuous Integration ##

+Since writing this page, I've built up [a new habit](continuous_integration.html) which is analogous to continuous integration in the world of online services.
+Namely, I tie my Nix packages to their git repositories, such that the package source is always the latest commit, and a simple `git push` can make any change instantly available to `nix-env` or `nix-shell`.

 ## Conclusions ##

 That's about as far as I've got with Nix/NixOS so far.
 If I develop some better